By Megan Hale. Last Updated 4th July 2025.

 - An injury valued the same or less: 30% of the tariff figure.

-Another important factor to consider for criminal injuries compensation amounts is that losing a foetus, becoming pregnant or contracting an STI can all lead to you receiving a payment that the formula doesn’t affect.
+Another important factor to consider for criminal injuries compensation amounts is that losing a foetus, becoming pregnant, or contracting an STI can all lead to you receiving a payment that isn’t affected by the formula.

 The table below features figures from the 2012 Scheme.
 You’ll be able to find these amounts in a CICA compensation calculator.